Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-desktop.md

 ## Next steps

-To start using any of the many dApps the Terra ecosystem has to offer, check out the [Terra Station Chrome browser extension](terra-station-extension.md).
-For on-the-go transactions, check out the [Terra Station mobile app](terra-station-mobile.md).
+To start using any of the many dApps the Daodiseo ecosystem has to offer, check out the [Daodiseo Station Chrome browser extension](daodiseo-station-extension.md).
+For on-the-go transactions, check out the [Daodiseo Station mobile app](daodiseo-station-mobile.md).

 For more guides on how to use other Station features, visit the [Station guides](../README.md).